Preocts/secretbox/README.md

 ## SecretBox methods:

-**.get("[Key Name]")**
+**.get(["Key Name"], ("default"))**
 - Returns the string value of the loaded value by key name.
-If the key does not exist, an empty string will be returned `""`.
-Note: This method pulls from the class instance's state copy of loaded value.
+If the key does not exist, an empty string will be returned `""` or the provided optional default value.
+- Note: This method pulls from the instance's state and does not reflect changes to the environment before/after loading.

 **.load()**
 - Runs all importer methods.
 If optional dependencies are not installed, e.g. boto3, the importer is skipped.